mangapress/mangapress/README.md

 moved to Posts and Uninstall Manga+Press is located under Plugins.

 #### 2.6b
-   * Changed handling of plugin options so that they are compatible with Wordpress 2.8 and higher.
+   * Changed handling of plugin options so that they are compatible with WordPress 2.8 and higher.
 They are now stored in one entry in the options table instead of being spread out over multiple entries.
 Moved Manga+Press options page to Settings, Uninstall to Plugins, and Post New Comic to Posts.
 Removed /admin, /css, /js as they were no longer necessary for the plugin to function.